PBLIZZ/codexcrmapp/apps/web/app/contacts/README.md

 ### Main Components
 - `page.tsx` - Server component that renders the contacts page
-- `ContactsContent.tsx` - Client component that provides the contacts list, search, filtering, and form for adding/editing contacts
+- `ContactsContent.tsx` - Contact component that provides the contacts list, search, filtering, and form for adding/editing contacts
 - `ContactList.tsx` - Component for displaying the list of contacts with sorting and filtering
 - `ContactForm.tsx` - Form component for adding and editing contacts